scalableminds/webknossos-connect/README.md

 #### 3.2 Default test datasets

 By default, some public datasets are added to webKnossos-connect to get you started when using the Docker image.
-The initial datasets are hosted on [neurodata.io](https://neurodata.io/ndcloud/#data).
-For access , create a `.env` file with your Neurodata.io credentials:
+Some initial datasets are hosted on [neurodata.io](https://neurodata.io/ndcloud/#data).
+For access, create a `.env` file with your Neurodata.io credentials:
   ```
   NEURODATA_IO_USER="<your username>"
   NEURODATA_IO_PW="<your password>"